 for sleep slow waves, spindles and other brain rhythms.
 Reads an EEG

-the underlying cell network, and puts the result in another EDF file
+underlying cell network, and puts the result in another EDF file (look

-signal with label 'Gain').
-The algorithms and some
+for the signal with label 'Gain').
+The algorithms and some applications

 2006-2013.
 Horace Townsend provides a web-based viewer for EEG education that lets you browse through a selection of EDF recordings.
 Registration required.